Warm Hands are Happy Hands

 The kit comes in a couple variations.
 An ATV version that warns against installing on motorcycles and a motorcycle-specific version that costs a few dollars more.
 We've purchased both and have found the only difference to be throttle/clutch specific heating elements on the motorcycle-specific version.
 This is done to facilitate the fact that your throttle side handgrip is thinner than the clutch side handgrip because of the plastic throttle tube.
 Oodly, the motorcycle-specific version cost, in our case, $10 more than the ATV version.
 Additionally, unless you are really persnickety about both hands warming up at the same rate, we saw no advantage to the motorcycle-specific version.
 In fact the clutch side heating element appears to output less heat than the ATV version.
 So, in other words, just buy the ATV version and save your beans.

 The kit contains all sorts of additional bits that you'll just throw out, including a yellow wire, some male/female wire clips and the largest three-way switch known to man.
 The three-way switch would be enough to discourage most aesthetic conscious motorcycle owners who do not want the look of their svelte bike marred by a huge switch.
-However, a quick trip to Radio-Shack (“ You've got questions, we've got blank stares” ) for a mini center-off toggle switch will solve that.
-The one's we've had good luck with comes with four colored switch sleeves and have a higher rating than the switch that comes with the grips.
-I also purchased some decently high grade red and black wire.
-In essence, after your trip to Radio-Shack the only part of the heated-grip kit that you'll keep will be the heating elements themselves.
-That's okay.
+However, any smaller mini center-off toggle switch will solve that.

-Before I start, I like to spend a fair bit of time with a cool beverage of choice looking at the cockpit of the bike that's getting the heated grips.
+Before we start, we like to spend a fair bit of time with a cool beverage of choice looking at the cockpit of the bike that's getting the heated grips.
 This is to give me ample time to think of places to put the three-way switch.
-I put the switch on the speed triple in the bracket that holds the meters on the bike and Mikey put his switch inside his left switchgear housing (that's a lot of work for someone lazy like me).
-Eric actually purchased a handlebar-mount switch for his 919.
+We've plased the switch in a myriad of subtle locations that make it so it's almost impossible to tell the bike has been altered in any way.
 Every bike will be different, and the fun part will be deciding where to put the switch.

 Once you decide, you can start disassembling the bike as needed to gain access.
 Naked bikes are easy as very little has to be removed and the job can be done is about an hour.
 Full-faired bikes, like our donor-cycle GSX-R 750 required full bodywork removal.
 In fact, we spent more time removing all the body work than we did actually installing the grips.